-The Airworthiness Limitations section is approved by the Minister and specifies maintenance required by any applicable airworthiness or operating rule unless an alternative program has been approved by the Minister.
-Variations must also be approved.
+The Airworthiness Limitations Section is approved by the Minister and specifies maintenance required by any applicable airworthiness or operating rule unless an alternative program has been approved by the Minister.

-The Airworthiness Limitations section is FAA approved and specifies inspections and other maintenance required under Sections 43.16 and 91.403 of the Federal Aviation Regulations unless an alternative program has been FAA approved.
+The Airworthiness Limitations Section is FAA approved and specifies inspections and other maintenance required under §§ 43.16 and 91.403 of the Federal Aviation Regulations unless an alternative program has been FAA approved.

-The Airworthiness limitations section is approved and variations must also be approved.
+The Airworthiness Limitations Section is approved and variations must also be approved.

-No airworthiness limitations associated with this installation.
+No Airworthiness Limitations associated with this installation.